Morningside Park (Manhattan): Art

-There are three sculptures in Morningside Park.
+There are three sculptures in Morningside Park, all of which date from the beginning of the 20th century.
 The first is the Lafayette and Washington statue (1900) by Frédéric Auguste Bartholdi, at the triangle between Manhattan Avenue, Morningside Avenue and 114th Street.
 Though dedicated in 1890, it was not brought to the triangle until 1900.
 The statue commemorates the alliance between the U.S. and France during the American Revolutionary War and consists of a bronze sculptural group depicting General George Washington and the Marquis de Lafayette, both in uniform and shaking hands.
 The pair is atop a white marble pedestal and contains an associated bronze plaque on a gray granite base.
 It is an exact replica of a statue in the Place des États-Unis, Paris.

 The second is the Carl Schurz Monument (1913), with a statue by Karl Bitter and setting by architect Henry Bacon.
 It stands on a brick plaza at Morningside Drive and West 116th Street, overlooking the park from the west, though it is officially part of the park.
 The statue consists of a bronze depiction of politician Carl Schurz, standing in the middle of an exedra (or semicircular recess) made of granite.
 The "arms" of the exedra contain reliefs depicting Schurz's stature as a person who fought against slavery and for better treatment of Native Americans.
 Beneath the figure are carved stone reliefs flanked by bronze luminaires.
 The monument's side and central relief carvings, made in stone, may have been created by Bitter's associates and assistants, while the low granite relief carvings may have been made by the Piccirilli Brothers.
 The sculpture combines elements of the Archaic Greek and Austrian/Viennese Secessionist styles.
 The monument was unveiled to the city in 1913 and restored in the 1930s.

 The third is the Seligman (Bear and Faun) fountain (1914) by Edgar Walter.
 It was dedicated in memory of Alfred L. Seligman, the National Highways Protective Association's vice president.
 Plans for the fountain's dedication in Morningside Park were revealed in 1911, predating Seligman's death in a traffic accident in 1912.
 The 7 ft fountain contains a depiction of a grotto, above which a bear hangs.
 Below the grotto, a faun is depicted playing the pipes.
 The fountain includes a drinking fountain and a dogs' drinking basin.
 It was restored in 1997.